hari1412/Staytune-Timely/README.md

 - [Hari Moradiya](https://github.com/hari1412)
 - [Gaurang Dhameliya](https://github.com/GaurangHD)

 This app was written during my free time as a training.
-Many good devs helped me understanding the best practices and they taught me a lot of useful tricks.Bless Stack Overflow.
+Many good devs helped me understanding the best practices and they taught me a lot of useful tricks.Bless Stack Overflow , Ulan.